Understanding Material vs. Immaterial in Conceptual and Digital Art

 The first part of this essay explores dematerialization and its aftermath in the context of conceptual art, while the second highlights the analogous developments taking place in digital art.
 My aim will be to shed light on these shifts from material to immaterial and back again in both conceptual and digital art, and map their similarities and differences.
 As I will show, both tried – and failed – to satisfy art's recurring but unrealizable yearning to rid itself of the material.

-maalis 7, 2021
+Mar 7, 2021

 Khazam, R. (2021).
 Understanding Material vs. Immaterial in Conceptual and Digital Art.
-Tahiti, 10(4), 28–39. https://doi.org/10.23995/tht.103179
+TAHITI, 10(4), 28–39. https://doi.org/10.23995/tht.103179